CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family ipv4-unicast aspath allow-my-asn</h>

-Turns on or off the option for a received AS_PATH to contain the ASN of the local system.
+Turns the option for a received AS_PATH to contain the ASN of the local system on or off .

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>